neondatabase/website/content/docs/guides/prisma.md

 ## Use connection pooling with Prisma

 Serverless functions can require a large number of database connections as demand increases.
-If you use serverless functions in your application, it is recommended that you use a pooled Neon connection string, as shown:
+If you use serverless functions in your application, we recommend that you use a pooled Neon connection string, as shown:

 ```ini shouldWrap
 # Pooled Neon connection string